RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 well-known port=6379).

 Prepare a configuration file as "/etc/lenticularis/valkey.conf".
 Change the owner and edit the fields.
+Keep it secure, because it includes a password.
 Starting Valkey will fail when the owner of /etc/lenticularis/valkey.conf is not "lens3".
-Keep it secure.
-The following fields need be changed from the sample file:
+The "requirepass" field needs be changed from the sample file.

+Some of the fields:
-* bind: Network interfaces; localhost by default
+- "bind": Network interfaces; localhost by default
-* port: A port for Valkey
+- "port": A port for Valkey
-* requirepass: A passhprase for Valkey
+- "requirepass": A passhprase for Valkey

 ```
 # mkdir /etc/lenticularis